binitdatta/master-english-to-understand-programming/README.md

 	A. This grant type of ideal for IoT devices or any other client machines that needs to access some servers.

-	B. As all the machines can use one permission and a specific user's permission is not required, this is rhe simplest of all OAuth2 flows like
+	B. <pre><code>As all the machines can use one permission and a specific user's permission is not required, this is rhe simplest of all OAuth2 flows like</code></pre>

 	C. Machines send a POST request with the following